The Dangers of Heavy Meth Use: Overdose

 Long-Term Meth Effects

 Unfortunately, long-term chronic abuse of meth can cause a whole host of problems.
-Hallucinations are most common, many times of bugs crawling on or beneath the skin.
+Hallucinations are most common, many times with bugs crawling on or beneath the skin.

 This will cause the abuser to pick at their skin, causing horrible sores that many times have difficulty healing.